Rakesh-012/pdf-llm-backend./README.md

 # PDF-LLM Backend

-A FastAPI-based backend service for uploading PDF documents, extracting their content, and using a Large Language Model (LLM) like OpenAI or Gemini to generate summaries and answer questions based on the PDF content.
+A FastAPI-based backend service for uploading PDF documents, extracting their content, and using a Large Language Model (LLM) Gemini to generate summaries and answer questions based on the PDF content.

 ---